experientials/zishell/README.rst

 -------------------

 Specifies the editor to use with the edit command.
-If no editor is specified, then the following environment variables will be searched: RSHELL_EDITOR, VISUAL, and EDITOR.
+If no editor is specified, then the following environment variables will be searched: ZISHELL_EDITOR, VISUAL, and EDITOR.
 If none of those environment variables is set then vi will be used.

 -f FILENAME, --file FILENAME
 ----------------------------

-Specifies a file of rshell commands to process.
-This allows you to create a script which executes any valid rshell commands.
+Specifies a file of zishell commands to process.
+This allows you to create a script which executes any valid zishell commands.

 -n, --nocolor
 -------------

-By default, rshell uses ANSI color escape codes when displaying the prompt and ls output.
+By default, zishell uses ANSI color escape codes when displaying the prompt and ls output.
 This option allows colorized output to be disabled.